This page is about Autism. Autism is a lifelong neurodevelopmental condition

 Organisations who have completed the toolkit and looking to increase neurodiverse accessibility can be included within our Autism Accessible Directory by notifying:

 What do I do if I think my child has autism?

 If you feel you might benefit from some support you can approach a health professional, school or nursery to ask about the Early Help Pathway.

-You can find out more about Early Help on the Early Help pages.
+You can find out more about Early Help on the Targeted support pages.

 Peterborough Child Development Unit

 The Peterborough Child Development Unit assesses and manages children (0-5 years) who live in Peterborough city or north Cambridgeshire who have significant problems with development.

 This includes, children with communication difficulties including autism (but excludes pure visual or hearing impairment).

 Referrals are accepted from GPs, social care and other professionals and organisations working with young children and families (eg Portage, Early Years Service) for children registered with a GP in Peterborough, Yaxley and Whittlesey.
 We also accept children who live in the Peterborough City Council area but who are registered with a GP in Stamford and Market Deeping.

 CAMH Neurodevelopmental Service